eding42/pycpu/README.md

 # PyCPU - A simple CPU monitoring tool

-This is an implementation of the psutil module, by Giampaolo Rodola, and was created for learning purposes.
+The `cpufreq` gnome extension freezing your computer?
+Can't find an alternative for CPU-Z on linux?
+Try `pycpu`, a simple and fast implementation of the psutil module!

-The script uses the psutil module to collect data about your CPU and system, then outputs it in the console.
+The script outputs data about your system and CPU to your command line.

+Future GUI releases are planned.

+The `psutil` module was created by Giampaolo Rodola.

 # Functionality and Features
 ### Current Features